aRivieraDream/RandoWebApp/README.md

 ##Future
 * Create an initialization sequence for easy deployment.
-* Admin section for monitering
+* Admin section for monitoring